Collection of economic and financial data and the performance of socially relevant analyses

-Data forms the basis of our policy
+Data as the basis for our policies

-Since the outbreak of the coronavirus pandemic, we have also been investing in webinars, for instance on the economic forecasts for Belgium in a COVID-19 context, on the economic impact of COVID-19 on the Belgian economy and on sustainable entrepreneurship.
+The COVID-19pandemic prompted us to invest in webinars, for instance on the economic projectionsfor Belgium in the context ofCOVID-19 , the economic impact of COVID-19 on the Belgian economy and sustainable entrepreneurship.

-Awareness of current challenges
+Promoting awareness of current challenges